FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

-Day 3 - Tuesday, January 27 {#day-3---tuesday-january-27 style="text-align:center;"}
+Day 3 - Tuesday, January 27
 ---------------------------

 More free breakfast and this time with more pineapples.
 Breakfast seems